 The Pioneer Cemetery is situated on Goyder Road and is also known as the Goyder Road Cemetery or Palmerston Cemetery.
 The Pioneer Cemetery was opened in 1865 and closed in 1919.
 A number of burials have been carried out at Palmerston Cemetery since its closure and others associated with the pioneering families and individuals buried there may continue.
 The cemetery has been controlled by the City of Darwin since 1958.
 The first burial took place around 1872 or 1873.
 In all, 1,230 burials took place at this cemetery, however 450 of these were not recorded by Births, Deaths and Marriages.
-Today, about 90 graves are still visible, within the new fenced area of what remains of the old cemetery.

 In February 1869 the South Australian Government sent George Woodroffe Goyder, the Surveyor General and a group of survey teams north to Port Darwin aboard the Moonta.
 One of the first tasks of George Goyder surveyors when they designed the new town of Palmerston (not officially called Darwin until after 1911) was to lay out the future town across the peninsula and extending a mile or two from the site.
 In the plan, Goyder also made a provision for the first cemetery for Palmerston.
 The 48 acres they selected for this purpose stretched across from where Graham Street in Stuart Park runs today, straddling what became the Stuart Highway and running from around Nylander Street to include what remains of the cemetery today, near the Motor Vehicles Registry.
 Decisions regarding development of the surrounding area, particularly Parap as both a suburb and the site of Darwin's aerodrome, and the main road south, saw a number of closures of sections of the cemetery and the size of the site decreased considerably.
 At the time of it's final closure the cemetery occupied only a small part of the original 48 acres surveyed.